DallanQ/dominion/Manual.md

 You cannot go back and play more Treasures after buying a card; first play Treasures, then buy.

-> image of treasure cards with the worth value at the top the cost in the bottom left corner, the treasure type at the bottom, and instructions in the middle.
+> image of treasure cards with the worth value at the top, the cost in the bottom left corner, the treasure type at the bottom, and instructions in the middle.

 ## Clean-up Phase (page 5)